COVID-19 reinvades states that already beat it back once

 “Bars and restaurants opened, and that caused a big shift, as well as whatever percentage of people who don’t want to social distance or wear a mask because they think it’s all a hoax,’ said Linda Vail, health officer for Ingham County, which encompasses most of East Lansing.

-In response, Gov. Gretchen Whitmer banned indoor bar service July 1 and on July 10 made mask-wearing mandatory.
+In response, Governor Gretchen Whitmer banned indoor bar service July 1 and on July 10 made mask-wearing mandatory.

 “We’ve never been better positioned,” Newsom said.